GFA-spec/GFA-spec/GFA2-spec.md

 The segment sequences and any CIGAR strings referring to them if present follow the *unpadded* SAM convention.

-**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the (b) an oriented external ID that references a sequence in an external collection (e.g. a database of reads or segments in another GFA2 or SAM file), (c) the interval of the vertex segment that the external string contributes to, and (d) the interval of the fragment that contributes to to segment.
+**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) an oriented external ID that references a sequence in an external collection (e.g. a database of reads or segments in another GFA2 or SAM file), (c) the interval of the vertex segment that the external string contributes to, and (d) the interval of the fragment that contributes to the segment.
 One concludes with either a trace or CIGAR string detailing the alignment, or a \* if absent.

 **Edges** are encoded in E-lines that in general represent a local alignment between arbitrary